1,043 words / 7:40

 Nationalism is opposed to all forms of imperialism, even white imperialism—especially white imperialism, since imperialism is worse at the expense of fellow whites than non-whites.

 But what about the persistence of Old World national identities in European colonial societies?
 It is easy to point to long histories of ethnic conflicts between immigrant groups.
 But over the past few generations, these have been largely erased due to increasing attenuation of Old World ties and widespread intermarriage.
 Today, when an American claims to be a hyphenated Irish-, Italian-, Anglo-, Polish-, German- or French-American, chances are he is LARPing.

 Most Americans’ self-described “ethnicity” is determined simply by their surnames, not their actual descent.
 I know “Irish” Americans who have an Irish surname because of an Irish great-grandfather, but the other 7/8 of their ethnic heritage is Italian.
 I know “Italian” Americans who are one quarter Italian, one quarter French, and half Irish, but they are “Italian” because of an Italian surname.

 Moreover, in terms of language, culture, and even cuisine, an “Italian” American (who is 3/4 Irish) has more in common with a WASP (who is half Anglo and half German) than he does with his cousins in Palermo or Dublin.

 And this is true even of Americans who still happen to be of a single Old World ethnic stock but who have lost any meaningful connection to Europe.

 Again, I completely share our European cousins’ horror at this process of identity erasure.
-But the result is not a “generic white” racial identity.
-If colonial melting pots simply produced a generic white racial identity, there would be no differences between Americans and Canadians.
+But the result is not generic white people.
+If colonial melting pots simply produced generic whites, there would be no differences between Americans and Canadians.
 But there are differences.
-Therefore, the product is not a generic white racial identity, but a new American ethnic identity, an American people that needs to restore its sovereign homeland.
+Therefore, the product of American history is not a generic white person, but a new American ethnic identity, an American people that needs to restore its sovereign homeland.